 - 1. Course grades/other feedback from instructors as needed - 2.
-Evaluation by clinical supervisors: each term for in-house practica; annually for outside practica and internship placements.
+Evaluation by clinical supervisors: each term for inannually for outside practica and internship house practica; placements. - 3.
+Annual evaluation of student performance by the Director of Clinical Training for each of the first 3 years of the clinical training program. - 4.
+Annual evaluation by faculty supervisor for tuition remission work assignments.

-- 3. Annual evaluation of student performance by the Director of Clinical Training for each of the first 3 years of the clinical training program. - 4.
-Annual evaluation by faculty supervisor for tuition remission work assignments. - 5.
-Annual review of students in years four through seven (mail in.)
+5. Annual review of students in years four through seven (mail in.)